 The number of pickups you will be asked to make at the farm depends on the size of the group.
 If your group has 11 members, each one will be asked to pick up the group’s shares at the farm and deliver them to your location twice during the 22-week CSA season.

 If your group has 15 members, most members will only have to pick up at the farm once.
 Some members will make the trip twice.
-Bi-weekly and whole share members are all expected to make at least one trip per season.
+All share members are expected to make at least one trip per season.
 It is up to the group to decide who might come once and who might do the group pick-up twice.